Paul is a retired American expat living in Thailand. Besides being an English teacher and translator, Paul likes languages and most sports.

 If you pick up conversational or reading textbooks for EFL and ESL students in such countries as China, Japan, Korea, and Thailand, you will find conversations and readings followed by long lists of English words translated into Chinese, Japanese, Korean, and Thai.
 When the student begins a lesson, his teacher will first have the student say the new words once, and then pay attention to the meaning of the words in his native language.
 Following this, the student will go through the conversation or reading article while his teacher points out in the student's native language the meaning of the passage as well as grammatical patterns that the student must know.

-This type of teaching method has been around a very long time, and it is called the grammar-translation method.
+This type of teaching method has been around for a very long time, and it is called the grammar-translation method.
 Derived from the traditional method of teaching Greek and Latin in the West, this method aims to have students completely understand the grammatical rules and vocabulary of any foreign language.
 The method has been so popular around the world because you don't need native speakers to teach foreign languages.
 It is also easy for the teacher to use.
 You only really need the student's native teacher who has a knowledge of the grammar of the foreign language being taught.
 The teacher is not using the foreign language for communication because all explanations about the foreign language are in the student's native language.

 How People Learn Vocabulary